AI Agents with Decentralized Identifiers and Verifiable Credentials: Evaluation

 The evaluation considered three different processes.
 Process I comprised the intra-domain mutual authentication and attestation within the LangChain implementation.
 Process II comprised the counterpart within the AutoGen implementation.
 Process III comprised the cross-domain authentication via the A2A protocol under the condition that the required rVCs were already issued to each party.
 Each process was tested with five different remote OpenAI LLMs: GPT-4.1, GPT-4.1-mini, GPT-4o, and GPT-4o-mini.
 The temperature for the LLMs was set to 0 to minimize randomness of the outputs across runs.
 For each process I and II, 100 test runs were conducted per LLM, while process III involved 10 test runs per LLM.
 All test runs were conducted on a computer equipped with an AMD Ryzen 7 PRO 5850U CPU, 32 GB of memory, and Windows 11 as the operating system.

 Figure \ref{fig:success} shows the completion rate per process and model.
 A test run was considered successfully completed if the attestation, incl. mutual authentication, was successful for process I and II or the mutual authentication was successful for process III.
 The results present a highly diverse picture with respect to the completion rate.
 While the agents powered by GPT-4.1 achieved success in process II and III in nearly all cases, the completion rate for process I was low.
 Despite largely identical system prompts for the LLMs of the agents in both security domains, there were significant differences in the completion rate.
-One reason for this was the different implementation of the tool set injection.
-Other reasons for uncompleted processes included situations where agents forgot data they had previously obtained successfully and requested it again incorrectly.
+One cause was the different implementation of the tool set injection.
+Other reasons for uncompleted processes included situations where agents forgot data they had previously obtained and incorrectly requested it again.
 In some cases, agents waited indefinitely for further data after successful mutual authentication instead of proceeding with the next step, the attestation.
-Divergent views of the current state in the respective processes also led to errors in the sequence of communication.
-In several cases, VCs were altered during processing by the LLMs, which prevented successful verification.
+Divergent views of the current state in the processes also led to errors in the sequence of communication.
+In several cases, VCs were altered during processing by the LLMs, which broke the integrity.
 For example, required fields in a VC were sometimes missing or attributes were spelled incorrectly.
 The LLMs were not the only factor that contributed to failures.
-Verification of a JSON-LD VC also failed when schema references in the @context attribute could not be resolved.
-A security-critical situation was observed only once in all tests.
-In this case, the agents, acting as VC holder and VC verifier during the attestation process, failed to fulfill their roles and decided independently that authentication in one direction was sufficient to issue the VC.
+Verification of a JSON-LD VC also failed when schema references in the VC could not be resolved.
+Only one security-critical incident occurred across all test runs.
+In this case, one agent failed to authenticate during the attestation process and both agents agreed that a one-way authentication was sufficient to proceed with the issuance of a VC.